ManojKumar392/Real-Time-Face-Mask-detection/README.md

 ReLu and softmax architecture is used to prevent negetive values while learning and make the training process faster.
 The learning rate chosen for the model is 1e-4, with a batch size of 32 and was made to undergo 20 epochs.
 The final accuracy was close to 99 percent.
 Adam optimizer was used for this project to ensure faster detection.

+ MobileNetv2 model was imported from keras and used here to diffrentiate between physical objects.